Whitespotted Bamboo Shark: Chiloscyllium plagiosum

 Although whitespotted bamboo sharks occur throughout most of southeast Asia, they are infrequently seen by divers.
 This may be because they are relatively scarce or because they tend to be quite secretive; resting by day in deep crevices.

-Malapascua Island in the Philippines seems to have a reasonable population of whitespotted bamboo sharks.
-Patiently moving along the reef, searching under plate corals in the 10-20m depth range should be successful.
+Malapascua Island in the Philippines has a reasonably abundant population of whitespotted bamboo sharks.
+Patiently moving along the reef, searching under plate corals in the 10-20m depth range is the best way to find one.

 Similar species